Herbert Byng Hall: Personal life

-In 1845 he and his first wife Margaret (b about 1816, Wrotham Park) were living at Budleigh Salterton, Devon, and the following year at 84 Park Street, Grosvenor Square, London.
+In 1845 he and his first wife Margaret (b. about 1816, Wrotham Park) were living at Budleigh Salterton, Devon, and in the following year at 84 Park Street, Grosvenor Square, London.
 In 1851 they were living in Bathampton, Somerset.
-Margaret died 25 April 1856 at Holcombe, Teignbridge and is buried at St Gregory's Church, Dawlish.
-Margaret gives her place of birth as Wrotham Park so she could be a cousin of Hall on his mother's side of the family.
+Margaret died on 25 April 1856 at Holcombe, Teignbridge and is buried at St Gregory's Church, Dawlish.
+As Margaret gave her place of birth as Wrotham Park she could be a cousin of Hall on his mother's side of the family.

-He married for a second time Elizabeth Knox (1823, Steeple Ashton -1862) and in 1861 they were living in Petersham at Rose Cottage, River Lane, with relatives of Elizabeth and three servants.
-They had a son William Herbert Byng Hall (1859–1893), birth registered in Richmond 6 June 1859, baptised 10 October at St Vigor's, Fulbourn, Cambridgeshire, which is where his uncle William Knox was a surgeon.
+His second marriage on 24 July 1857 at Neufchatel, Switzerland, was to Elizabeth Knox (b.
+1823, Steeple Ashton), daughter of James Knox of Shirehampton.
+In 1861 they were living in Petersham at Rose Cottage, River Lane, with relatives of Elizabeth and three servants.
+They had a son, William Herbert Byng Hall (1859–1893), whose birth was registered in Richmond on 6 June 1859; he was baptised on 10 October at St Vigor's, Fulbourn, Cambridgeshire, which is where his uncle William Knox was a surgeon.
 Hall lived in Petersham from about 1859, when he was appointed a full Queen's Messenger, to about 1880.
-Elizabeth died 7 July 1862 and is buried at St Peter's Church, Petersham together with a sister and her brother.
+Elizabeth died on 7 July 1862 and is buried at St Peter's Church, Petersham together with a sister and her brother.
 In 1871 William was at junior school at Highbury New Park and Rose Cottage was occupied by two of Elizabeth's sisters.
 Rose Cottage is probably now known as the Navigator's House, formerly the home of George Vancouver.

-He married a third time on 12 July 1880 to Lydia Braddock (1836–1923) at St Mary Magdalene, Richmond.
+On 12 July 1880 he married, a third time, Lydia Braddock (b.
+1836, Oldham) at St Mary Magdalene, Richmond.
 In 1881 the family were at Bowden Villas, 11, Onslow Road, Richmond.
-He died 25 April 1883 at Weston, Bath, and was buried in Locksbrook Cemetery, Lower Weston, Bath.
+He died on 25 April 1883 at Weston, Bath, and was buried in Locksbrook Cemetery, Lower Weston, Bath.
+His wife Lydia died in 1923.